 - The Hawaiian islanders—and most of Polynesia—have a dish called "poi," which is made from the root of the taro plant.
 It is purple, and has the consistency (and taste!) of Elmer's glue.
 It's a staple food, intended to be eaten with something more flavorful.

-- The classic "Chinese" dish (well... it was invented in San Francisco, California, by Chinese Americans, so its sort of Chinese) widely known as "Chow Mein" started as this: originally, it was a half-dozen different left-overs thrown together in a pot and served.
+- The classic "Chinese" (actually Chinese-American, but a version of it originated in Taishan) dish widely known as "Chop Suey" started as this: originally, it was a half-dozen different left-overs thrown together in a pot and served.

 - "Nutraloaf" is an American prison food commonly served to inmates with serious discipline/behavior problems.
 It consists of several different foods (meat, bread/grain, apples, eggs, vegetables, beans, etc.) mixed together and baked into a meatloaf-like shape.
 Inmates eat it off a paper plate instead of a tray, without utensils.
 It is so universally reviled that inmates in several states have filed lawsuits to stop its use, arguing that it amounts to cruel and unusual punishment.
 A generous application of Tabasco sauce helps, allegedly.

 - Quite a few students of the American public school system would argue that their cafeteria food falls under this trope.
 Not an impossibility in a school that serves meals such as mass produced beef and noodles, for instance.

 - Casseroles of most any kind are a staple in large households.
 They're rarely pretty, but are usually the quickest and cheapest way to get everyone fed and a remotely competent chef can make some very tasty and satifying meals that fill the house with wonderful cooking smells.